-Typically this object will be created by accessing the get_page() method of the PdfReader class, but it is also possible to create an empty page with the create_blank_page() static method.
+Typically this object will be created by accessing the get\page() method of the PdfReader class, but it is also possible to create an empty page with the create\blank\page() static method.

-- pdf PDF file the page belongs to. - indirect_ref Stores the original indirect reference to this object in its source PDF
+- pdf PDF file the page belongs to. - indirect\reference Stores the original indirect reference to this object in its source PDF

-$\textbf{addTransformation}(\textit{ctm: Tuple[float, float, float, float, float, float]}) \rightarrow None$ ctm (tuple) - A 6-element tuple containing the operands of the transformation matrix.
-Alternatively, a Transformation object can be passed.
+$addTransformation(ctm: Tuple[float, float, float, float, float, float]) \rightarrow None$

-Deprecated since version 1.28.0: Use add_transformation() instead.
+Deprecated since version 1.28.0: Use add\transformation() instead.